mickeyboxell/local-k8s/draft.md

 ### Introduction

-I am exploring a series of tools to simplify the "inner loop" of the container native development workflow: the period of time during which you are hacking on code, but have not yet pushed to a version control system.
+I am exploring a series of tools to simplify the inner loop of the container native development workflow: the period of time during which you are writing code, but have not yet pushed it to a version control system.
 These tools, [**Draft**](draft.md), [**Skaffold**](skaffold.md), and [**Tilt**](tilt.md) each take a different approach to the task at hand.
 Each tool can be used to build an image of your project, push the image to a registry service of your choice, and deploy the image onto a Kubernetes cluster.
 Adopting these tools will free up your time and allow you to focus on writing code.
 You can learn more about the motivation behind this series in my [first post](intro.md).